linkeddatacenter/kees/README.md

 ### Accrual policies

-A KEES agent MUST recognize *kees:modify* and *kees:create* individuals as valid object for dct:accrualPolicy property in a kees:Plan.
+A KEES agent MUST recognize *kees:append* and *kees:replace* individuals as valid object for kees:accrualPolicy property in a kees:Plan.
 In case of inconsistencies or if no dct:accrualPolicy property is specified, the agent MUST choose kees:create.

 If the accrual policy is kees:create, the named graph and all related metadata MUST be deleted and recreated BEFORE to execute accrual policies.